Key EV Resources

 Electric vehicles (EVs) can enable New Jersey communities to improve their air quality, reduce their carbon emissions, and save on fuel and maintenance costs.
 Charged off-peak, electric vehicles can place downward pressure on electricity rates for all

 These resources cover a broad cross-section of EV topics, and may seem daunting.
-You can use them as simply a reference, looking only for what you need.
-You can also use them in a more comprehensive approach, seeing how each piece relates to the others:
+They can be used simply as a reference.
+Or, they can be used in a more systematic approach, with each relating to the others: